kreitje/l4-schemad-migrations/README.md

 #Laravel4 Schemad Migrations

-This will generate a schema.php file in your app/database/migrations file with the current database schema.
+This will generate a schema.php file in your app/database/migrations file based on your current database schema.
 This only works with MySQL.
+When your run **php artisan migrate** it will automatically generate the schema file for you after the migrations have run.

 This code is based off of http://laravelsnippets.com/snippets/convert-an-existing-mysql-database-to-migrations by [michaeljcalkins](https://twitter.com/michaeljcalkins)